 Yes, he originally joined ASA as a basketball player, but the Silver Storm coach, Jean Dubuisson, knew better and suggested football.
 Sandy Mack Jr. later followed up.

-It's not strange that he played basketball really well as Khalil too was relying on basketball for college scholarship before a tear in his patella tendon halted it.
-So transitioning from basketball to football was a second time when LeDarius did it.
+It's not strange that he played basketball really well as Khalil too was relying on basketball for a college scholarship before a tear in his patella tendon halted it.
+So transitioning from basketball to football was the second time when LeDarius did it.